raka747/CS7641notes/Supervised Learning 4 - Instance Based Learning.md

 ## KNN

-Looks at the k nearest neighbors to the query and determines the best answer based on the nearest neighbors.
+Looks at the k nearest neighbours to the query and determines the best answer based on the nearest neighbours.
 Nearest/distance is a stand-in for similarity.

 Given:
 - Training Data D = {x_i, y_i}
 - Distance metric d(q, x)
-Number of neighbors k
+Number of neighbours k
 Query point q

 d(q, x) and k represent domain knowledge